Credit Information in Earnings Calls: Out-of-Sample Tests

 Given the tendency of future PVLGDs to trend in the direction of the earnings call-implied PVLGDs, we interpret the credit score as a measure of mispricing.
 We then seek to construct maximally mispriced portfolios -- i.e., those with the highest possible weighted credit score -- subject to certain constraints.
 In each month $t$, our portfolio consists of three equally weighted sub-portfolios constructed at the end of months $t-1$, $t-2$, and $t-3$.
 We use three sub-portfolios to allow time for markets to react to earnings call news.
 At the end of month $t$, the positions in the sub-portfolio from month $t-3$ are liquidated and a new, month $t$ sub-portfolio is added.

 At the end of month $t$, we select companies that had at least one earnings call in the past three months. \footnote{In order to calculate strategy returns, we only consider firm-month observations for which we have CDS data in months $t$ through $t+3$.
 We address any potential survivorship bias due to firms leaving our sample in Section \ref{s:cds-exit} of the Online Appendix.} For purposes of the trading strategy, each company's credit score is calculated by (\ref{eq:cred-score}) using its PVLGD at the end of month $t$ and the implied PVLGD from its most recent earnings call (which could be up to three months ago).
 Index the companies by $i=1,2,\ldots,n_t$ and denote their weights in the portfolio by $w_{i,t}$.
 We allow both long and short positions: a positive $w_{i,t}$ means we go long the credit, and thus sell protection via CDS; and a negative $w_{i,t}$ means we go short the credit by buying CDS.
-Given credit scores for month $t$ -- defined as above -- we would like to maximize the total mispricing of the portfolio, given by

-subject to following constraints: First, we require the portfolio to be self-financing by having a zero total PVLGD (more on this below); second we impose concentration limits by setting a lower and upper bound for each individual weight $w_{i,t}$; finally, we add a constraint on the total long and short position of the portfolio, which limits the leverage allowed for the portfolio.
+Given credit scores for month $t$ -- defined as above -- we would like to maximize the total mispricing of the portfolio, given by $\sum_{i=1}^{n_t} w_{i,t}CS_{i,t}$, subject to following constraints: First, we require the portfolio to be self-financing by having a zero total PVLGD (more on this below); second we impose concentration limits by setting a lower and upper bound for each individual weight $w_{i,t}$; finally, we add a constraint on the total long and short position of the portfolio, which limits the leverage allowed for the portfolio.

 Formally, the portfolio optimization problem is given by